 Like proxy, you’ll log into a VPN first if you want to access a website.
 The VPN hides your IP address and provides the address of your VPN provider.
 This will keep your identity hidden.
 With VPN, this privacy will remain intact even when you browse other websites and perform other online activities.

 But with proxy, this protection is only restricted to that app with which you have set it.
 VPN has the capacity to encrypt the online activities between the internet and your device.
 Even if your ISP is monitoring your activities on the internet and collecting your data, with VPN-enabled encryption, your ISP will not be able to see your online activities.

-When it has to do with online activities and security generally, VPN is the best.
-Conversely, in terms of cyber security, VPN has some things in common with proxy.
+When it has to do with online activities and security, generally, VPN is the best.
+Conversely, regarding cyber security, VPN has some things in common with proxy.

 What They Have in Common

-Both VPN and proxy are meant to ensure that you browse the internet anonymously without hassles, by hiding your IP address and your location.
-Like proxy, VPN can hide your IP address so that websites cannot see your original IP or where you’re browsing from.
+VPN and proxy are meant to ensure that you browse the internet anonymously without hassles by hiding your IP address and location.
+Like a proxy, VPN can hide your IP address so that websites cannot see your original IP or where you’re browsing from.
 Therefore, both of them protect the identity of users.
-Both VPN and proxy can reroute the internet traffic of users through a remote server.
+VPN and proxy can reroute users’ internet traffic through a remote server.

 What Makes Them Different?